microsoft/BotBuilder-Samples/generators/dotnet-templates/Microsoft.BotFramework.CSharp.EmptyBot/content/README.md

 ﻿# emptybot sample
 Bot Framework v4 empty bot sample.

-This bot has been created using [Microsoft Bot Framework][1], it shows the minimum code required to build a bot.
+This bot has been created using [Bot Framework][1], it shows the minimum code required to build a bot.

 ## Prerequisites
 - [.NET Core SDK][4] version 2.2 or higher